Skip to main content

 (2) "Case transfer" includes electronically transferring the case in the support enforcement tracking system (SETS).
 "Case transfer" also includes mailing any hard-copy documents contained in the case record that are necessary to provide support enforcement program services to the CSEA with administrative responsibility.

-When the CSEA mails hard-copy documents, the CSEA shall include a cover letter that identifies the parties, the reason the hard-copy documents are being mailed, and the name and telephone number of a contact person in the CSEA that mailed the hard-copy documents.
+When the CSEA mails hard-copy documents, the CSEA will include a cover letter that identifies the parties, the reason the hard-copy documents are being mailed, and the name and telephone number of a contact person in the CSEA that mailed the hard-copy documents.

-Last updated March 18, 2024 at 9:03 AM
+Last updated April 3, 2024 at 1:40 PM

 Supplemental Information